Deforestation in Nigeria: Mitigating deforestation in Nigeria

-The main causes are rapid agricultural expansion and logging, both legal and illegal, often tied to corruption and weak law enforcement.

 Carbon sequestration and afforestation stand as promising solutions to combat deforestation in Nigeria and the broader global climate change crisis.
 Deforestation bears significant environmental, economic, and social consequences such as biodiversity loss, ecosystem disruption, and increased greenhouse gas emissions.

-To counter this, strategies for carbon sequestration and afforestation offer potential solutions.

 Carbon sequestration

-Forest-based carbon sequestration can foster economic development, environmental protection, and climate change mitigation.
-It includes afforestation, forest management, and avoiding deforestation on lands capable of supporting forests naturally.

 Nigeria launched a National REDD+ Strategy (Reducing Emissions from Deforestation and Forest Degradation) to address deforestation and forest-related emissions.

 Initiatives and responses

 The Forestry Research Institute of Nigeria promotes learning about sustainable forestry practices in the country.

 One approach, established in 2005, involved a collective effort by the Coalition for Rainforest Nations to reduce deforestation rates, subsequently lowering emissions.
 Participating developing countries would receive funding upon successfully reducing emissions, a concept aligned with REDD (Reducing emissions from deforestation and forest degradation).
 REDD, focusing on carbon credits, offers a financial incentive for more sustainable practices.

 In 2017, the Federal government of Nigeria joined other West African countries in pledging to restore approximately 10 million acres of degraded land under the African Forest Landscape Restoration Initiative (AFR100) and the Bonn Challenge.

 Kwara State's government proposed a plan to plant 2.5 million trees by 2047, aiming to combat deforestation in collaboration with the Nigerian Conservation Foundation.
 The initiative began with planting 15,000 seedlings in three communities within the state.

 The non-governmental organisation Foliage (Fold for Liberal Age Charity Initiative) partnered with Ondo State in a pledge to plant one million trees across the state, under the theme, "Plant a tree, Save a life."

 At a global level, in November 2021, Nigeria, along with over a hundred nations, pledged to halt deforestation by 2030, committing to raise $19.2 billion to stop and reverse tree loss.

 Additionally, in 2021, Nigeria initiated the Reducing Emissions from Deforestation (REDD+) program, aiming to reduce deforestation in collaboration with the World Bank's Forest Carbon Sharing Facility.